syamsudotdev/onboardingai-ios/README.md

 ## Formatting
 This project uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for formatting.

-To format Swift files in the project, run `swiftformat format -rip .`
+To format Swift files in the project, run `swift-format format -rip .`